AndyMc3000/ci-ms3-pool-club/readme-assets/testing.md

 ## 3. <a name="code-validation">Code Validation</a> ##

 I ran the website through the W3C validators for [HTML](https://validator.w3.org/) and [CSS](https://jigsaw.w3.org/css-validator/).
-I also ran my JavaScript code through the [JSHint.com](https://jshint.com/) code checker, and used the PEP8 checker at [PEP8online.com](http://pep8online.com/) to check my Python code for PEP8 compliance.
+I also ran my JavaScript & jQuery code through the [JSHint.com](https://jshint.com/) code checker, and used the PEP8 checker at [PEP8online.com](http://pep8online.com/) to check my Python code for PEP8 compliance.

 #### HTML ####